syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 •	Exception dates should be Universal Time Coordinates (UTC) time zone.
 •	You can also update the RecurrenceExceptionDates collection dynamically.

-#### Delete occurrence from recurrence pattern dynamically/Add Exception Dates to Recurrence pattern dynamically
+#### Delete occurrence from recurrence pattern dynamically or add exception dates to recurrence pattern dynamically
-You can also delete any of occurrence from recurrence pattern appointment by adding exception date to Recurrence Exception dates collection.
+You can also delete any occurrence from the recurrence pattern appointment by adding exception date to the RecurrenceExceptionDates collection.

 {% tabs %}
 {% highlight c# %}